RI-SE/ATOS/modules/SampleModule/README.md

 Note: When switching ON/OFF certain modules, it might be nessesscary to remove the CMakeCache.txt file in ~/atos_ws/install/atos/.

-It is also nessesscary to add the module to a launch file, located in launch/atos.launch.py.
+It is also necessary to add the module to a launch file, located in the launch directory.
 This is done by adding the following line to the list of nodes:
 ```
     Node(
         package='atos',